kkinnebrew/clementine/docs/Getting Started.md

 </body>
 ```

-This works fine, but imagine we have several other future features of this app (managing a list of todo's perhaps) that follow a similar pattern (searchable list on the left, details on the right.)
-We would want to reuse those components.
+This works fine for our simple application, but imagine we implementing several other features in the future (managing a list of todo's, sending messages, etc).
+It would be helpful to abstract out our standardized components (lists, buttons, toolbars), to use again in other application features that follow a similar pattern.

-Following the conventions of OrangeUI we would break the above HTML into its logical components.
-In principle, each component should have only one function, they should not be coupled together.
-OrangeUI denotes each logical section with the `data-control` attribute.
-This attribute will ultimately correspond to the Javascript controller that manages it.
+To take the forward thinking approach, we would first break the above HTML into its logical components, ie views.
+In principle, each component should have only one function (a list, a search field, a table) or should simply combine simple components to make more complex ones (a searchable list, a slideshow).
+Each of these are views.
+OrangeUI denotes each of these logical sections with a `data-control` attribute.
+This attribute will ultimately correspond to the Javascript controller that manages the associated view.
+Writing our HTML in this new pattern,

 ```html
 <body>